 Rincón, Puerto Rico 00677

 With regards to federally protected sea turtles, fishes and mammals, the proposed project area lies within the distributional range of the Hawksbill (Eretmochelys imbricata), Green (Chelonia mydas), Loggerhead (Caretta caretta), and Leatherback (Dermochelys coriacea) sea turtles, the Nassau grouper (Epinephelus striatus), the Scalloped hammerhead shark (Sphyrna lewini), and the Antillean manatee (Trichechus manatus manatus).
-Moreover, adjacent sandy beaches to the northwest and southeast of the Marina de Rincón property are reported nesting sites for the federally protected Leatherback (D. coriacea) and Hawksbill (E. imbricata) sea turtles.
+In addition, adjacent sandy beach areas to the southeast of the boat ramp are reported nesting sites for the federally protected Hawksbill (E. imbricata) sea turtles.

 AVOIDANCE AND MINIMIZATION INFORMATION – The applicant has provided the following information in support of efforts to avoid and/or minimize impacts to the aquatic environment: